strategicdata/pmhc-mds-spec/doc/include/definitions.rst

   :5: Episode closed administratively - client referred elsewhere
   :6: Episode closed administratively - other reason
 :Notes:
   In order to use code 1 (Episode closed - treatment concluded) the client must have at least one service contact.
 All other codes may be applicable even when the client has no service contacts.

+  Blank - Episode open
+    The client still requires treatment and further service contacts are required.

   1 - Episode closed - treatment concluded
     No further service contacts are planned as the client no longer requires treatment.